The Different Types of Sails On A Sailboat: An Easy Guide

 Storm Mainsail

 A storm mainsail is used when the reefing setup doesn’t allow the standard mainsail area to be reduced enough to prevent overpowering.
-The sail can handle rough conditions and is great for maintaining stability.
+The sail can handle rough conditions and is excellent for maintaining stability.

 Storm Jib